 We welcome startups with a mission to add something to this world and invite you to connect to your surroundings: Amsterdam.
 We have lots of data available that could be incorporated in your algorithms, help you build a business case or find your users.
 Below are the top six data sources.
-If you are looking for more or need help interpreting the data please contact Jasper Soetendal, our data steward.
+If you are looking for more or need help interpreting the data please contact our data centre.

 A one-stop (open) data shop for all the city’s open data.
 Browse through approximately 300 data sets and over 1.700 files, covering real-time info (e.g. on public transport, road traffic, parking garages etc), highly relevant up-to-date sets (tourism, POIs, electricity usage, road works, spending), all Excel files from the City’s statistics department and more – much more.